Website St. Johns Clerk of the Circuit Court and Comptroller

 COMPLEXITY/SCOPE OF WORK

-- Knowledge of local government and familiarity working closely with various local agencies, to include the Board of County Commissioners.
+- Knowledge of local government and familiarity working closely with various local agencies, including the Board of County Commissioners.

 - Ability to deal and communicate with the public in an effective and courteous manner; establish and maintain effective working relationships with supervisors, other organizations, and the public.